Kayla McKenna: Houston Dash

+In April 2019, McCoy signed with the Houston Dash ahead of the 2019 season.

 Rangers

 In May 2021, McCoy started training with Rangers, leading to her signing with the club three months later.

+Villarreal

+In July 2023, McKenna signed with Villarreal in Spain.

 International career

 McCoy made her debut for Jamaica in a 1–0 friendly win against Chile on 28 February 2019.
 She was named to the 23-player Jamaica squad for the 2019 FIFA Women's World Cup in France.
 However, because of a knee injury prior the tournament, she had to be replaced by Mireya Grey.